Willy-Kimura/TrialMaker.Demo/README.md

 - The [License Generator](https://gum.co/QQejI) utility (provided separately) has also been secured and signed to prevent disassembling.
 - The complete [source code](https://gum.co/qmWSh) is also provided separately for developers or teams who would like to extend the library with features such as server license validation, activation, and management.

+## 🔑 Demo limitations

+TrialMaker provides users with a demo library that let's any interested developers test its core features.
+Once satisfied, one can go ahead and [purchase the premium version](https://gum.co/QQejI) that removes all limitations, letting you build distributable, production-ready applications.

+The demo limitations include:

+- Maximum of 7 runtimes per license.
+- A default product ID of `1234` is given for every licensed product.
+- A nag dialog appears per-build, both at design-time and runtime.
+- Maximum of 30 trial days configuration.
+- Library is not strong-named and signed.

 # **Demo**

 TrialMaker includes a sample C# demo project that will help you easily get started.
 Below is a sample preview of the running demo and the License Generator utility in-part: